 Later, completing this process of initial discovery, Gary also found various entries about the history and origin of risotto.
 One entry that spoke to this story was that the vegetable dye which dripped into the rice bowls of the 16th Century workmen constructing the Duomo in Milan.
 The dye being saffron for the color also flavors the rice.
 The resulting dish: Risotto Milanese, “canonized” in the same years that Palladio was building villas 125 miles to the east.

 Palladio and Risotto have captivated Gary’s thoughts for the last few years: Research has provided pathways into the suggested histories of risotto as it swept the Italian peninsula.
 As a food, risotto can take on many characteristics based on the character of the added flavors.
-Likewise, Gary has endeavored to understand what Palladio what he learned from the classical traditions of Rome, gathered from his writings and sketches made on his 16th century travels there.
+Likewise, Gary has endeavored to understand what Palladio learned from the classical traditions of Rome, gathered from his writings and sketches made on his 16th century travels there.
 Gary has enjoyed many journeys to the Veneto from villa to villa to see the evolution of Palladio’s designs as he integrated the ancient forms and details into his projects, and then, watching how his body of work and writings influenced architects throughout “modern” history into the 18th, 19th and 20th centuries.
 This has both formed a body of information for Gary to consider for understanding Palladio’s work and inspires Gary in the work that he does.